 To our Safe Place for Youth community,

-As the number of novel coronavirus (COVID-19) cases continues to rise in Los Angeles County, SPY is taking all necessary and recommended precautions and measures to prevent and mitigate the effects of COVID-19.
-Our staff are working with the Los Angeles Homeless Services Authority (LAHSA), Department of Mental Health (DMH) and Department of Health Services (DHS) to ensure that we have the appropriate plans in place and can swiftly and effectively respond to directives from the Los Angeles Department of Public Health, the Centers for Disease Control and Prevention, the U.S. Interagency Council on Homelessness and the US Department of Housing and Urban Development.
+SPY continues to take all necessary and recommended precautions and measures to prevent and mitigate the effects of COVID-19.
+Our staff is working with the Los Angeles Homeless Services Authority (LAHSA), Department of Mental Health (DMH), and Department of Health Services (DHS) to ensure that we have the appropriate plans in place and can swiftly and effectively respond to directives from the Los Angeles Department of Public Health, the Centers for Disease Control and Prevention, the U.S. Interagency Council on Homelessness and the US Department of Housing and Urban Development.

 At our core, SPY is a community organization.
 As we face this time of uncertainty, we hope to continue to be a source of compassion and security for the unhoused and at-risk youth of our community.
 In order to do this, we need your help.

 Any contributions you make will help us to continue our work, now and in the future.
 The main items we’re in need of at this time are:

 - Gift cards to fast food restaurants such as McDonalds, Subway, Starbucks and Jack in the Box. $10-$15 can provide a meal to one of our members or you can also donate here to help us be able to supply gift cards.
 Please contact Jessicav@safeplaceforyouth.org

 - New socks and underwear are some of the items needed.
 To see a full list of items we are most in need of, take a look at our Amazon Wish List.